 Profits with Purpose: Doing Good by Doing Well

 Businesses today increasingly need to be both profitable and mission driven, to both retain employees and build customer loyalty.
 In other words, they must do good by doing well.
 What kind of impact do you want to have?
 To create a clearly articulated, measurable, mission-based plan, we need to first answer the why—even before the who, what, when, where, and how.
 Then we can create shared value with critical buy-in, and leverage meaningful partnerships.
-In this class, we’ll first highlight case studies, combining them with insights, advice, and a checklist of doable steps.
+In this interactive presentation, we’ll first highlight case studies, combining them with insights, advice, and a checklist of doable steps.
 We’ll work on a vital worksheet to help you define these critical elements, then discuss methods to help elevate your thoughts to a meaningful vision that can add purpose to your everyday business—all while attracting loyal employees, customers, and stakeholders.

 Start Your Own Business – New Skills 101 Series

 New and seasoned entrepreneurs will be guided on the essentials of how to build a solid foundation and springboard to get a great business idea off the ground.
 Topics highlighted will include: Entrepreneurship pros and cons – working for self vs. others; Self-assessment – for strengths, areas of opportunity, team need; Industry immersion – including trends brainstorming & competitive analysis; Concept development – including defining your meaningful point-of-difference and personal “why” to create Profits with Purpose; Branding – including first writing a product positioning statement and brand voice; Business planning – merging the Lean Business Model & Lean Canvas approach; Initial financial planning – start-up and operating budgets, sales forecasting; Getting started – with some key objectives and a test market plan.

 The Future of Food